-Just finished the War of Art by Stephan Pressfield.
+Just finished the War of Art by Stephen Pressfield.
 I liked his concept of Resistance.
 Resistance for him is a destructive force that disables you from being creative.
 In his words: ‘with ever tree of creativity that grows; comes a shadow.
 Being creative for him is about finding ways to overcome that Resistance.

 In his book, he refers to Twyla Tharp who also wrote about creativity.
 They both emphasize the necessity of discipline and rituals.
 One can be chaotic about everything, but to become creative; you must possess discipline for your art (whatever that may be).
 Creating something and becoming good at it requires sacrifice and hard work.
 Great creatives have shown the capacity to dedicate themselves intensively without any guarantee of any type of return on investment.